HOW TO CHOOSE THE IDEAL MATERIAL FOR YOUR KITCHEN FLOOR

 Art & Living

 Porcelain tiling is made from a mixture of clay and sand that is then fired at extremely high temperatures and pressures.
 The end result is a hard and dense tile that is less porous than other materials such as ceramic tiling.
 Porcelain is perfect for high traffic areas and ‘wet zones’ such as bathrooms and kitchens.
-It can handle spillages with ease, as well as the steps of little ones constantly running through the kitchen – making it ideal for larger families.
 Porcelain tiling can also come glazed or unglazed.
 The former has a glass-like coating added during firing, which produces a coloured surface.
 The latter has colour added to the initial clay mixture, meaning the colour is carried all the way through the tile itself.
 It’s worth noting that glazed porcelain can get scratched and shows signs of ware, unlike unglazed porcelain.
 So unglazed is a more suitable option for busier homes.
-In terms of installation, porcelain tiling is harder to cut and drill (due to its higher density) so perhaps it should be left to the professionals rather than yourself.

 STONE - TRAVERTINE

 Stone floor tiling is made up of natural stone ranging from slate and granite to marble and travertine.
 The majority of stone tiles are porous so they need to be refinished with a quality stone sealer every few years.
-Maintenance isn’t that difficult as you can polish or hone your stone tiles fairly easy.
 This really helps to bring out the grains and detail of the stone, creating a beautiful texture and organic feel.

-It’s amazing how our perception can change.
-All it takes is a little insight.
-At first thought, a kitchen floor might seem something after of an afterthought.
-Immediately our minds go appliances, cupboards and counter tops rather than the very thing we will be standing on.
+At first thought, a kitchen floor might seem something of an afterthought.
 Now your kitchen flooring is no longer an unknown or something to figure out at the very end of your design process.
 You have the tools to make better choices to elevate the style and practicality of your kitchen.
-They say that a little knowledge goes a very long way.
-The truth is that your kitchen floor has infinite potential, and you have the keys to unlock all those creative opportunities.
+Your kitchen floor has infinite potential, and you have the keys to unlock all those creative opportunities.